icopy-site/awesome-cn/docs/awesome/awesome-geek-podcasts.md

 * [Ladybug Podcast](https://ladybug.dev/) – An all lady-hosted tech podcast for all developers with great discussions around how to start coding, the hot technologies right now, how to get your first developer job, imposter syndrome, how to write CSS and more.
 * [Land of Giants](https://www.vox.com/land-of-the-giants-podcast) - Facebook.
 Apple.
 Amazon.
 Netflix.
 Google.
 This podcast examine how it got its power, what it's doing with it, and what might happen to in the future.
 * [Laravel News Podcast](https://laravel-news.com/podcast/) - The Laravel News Podcast brings you all the latest news and events related to Laravel.
+* [Life In Flux](https://open.spotify.com/show/356IixXN3AJmlKBwtlSto0) - Ran Segall chats weekly with some of the mentors, students, and friends of Flux Academy.
+Talking about design, business, life and everything in between.
 * [Linear Digressions](http://lineardigressions.com/) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Action News](https://www.jupiterbroadcasting.com/show/linux-action-news/) - Weekly news about Linux and the open source world.
 * [Linux For Everyone](https://linuxforeveryone.fireside.fm/) - A show about the thrilling world of desktop Linux, open source software and the community creating it.
 For beginners and veterans alike!
 Hosted by Forbes' Jason Evangelho and friends.